Entries tagged with “Puritans”.

 Rom 11:33 ESV

-I’m a amateur theologian, I enjoy theological discussions as much as the next amateur theologian.
-However there are times when discussions need to end and worship should begin.
+I’m a pastor-theologian, I enjoy theological discussions as much as the next pastor-theologian.
+However, there are times when discussions need to end and worship should begin.
 Theological discussion is only helpful if it leads to awe-inspired adoration, mind-exulting praise, and heart-searching holiness for our Lord Jesus Christ.
 God is deep and mysterious and to think that we might ever figure him out goes beyond human pride and self-deception.

 Important as it is that we recognize God working in us, I would yet warn against a too-great preoccupation with the thought.
 It is a sure road to sterile passivity.
 God will not hold us responsible to understand the mysteries of election, predestination, and the divine sovereignty.